nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210409 Day39

+Wrestled with Django QuerySet API; trying to understand a giant query with a subquery inside it.
+Based on this one, I need to write my own that will be slightly more complex as it will take multiple inputs

+This is more headache than I initially planned for

 ### 20210409 Day38

 Trying to take it easy on the weekend, so started reading the section about Data Structures in Cracking the Coding Interview